Supermagnum/Flashlight/README.md

 Explanation on the files:
 Exploded.jpg is the exploded view from Freecad, with all the parts visible.
 Viking-holder.png is the battery holder with graphics from a sword hilt found at Alm in Stange, Norway.
 It's from around year 800.

 The iges file for that is in this link,because github cannot handle files of that size: https://www.dropbox.com/sh/lizazcrzlvrs3z1/AABt5q_hpzIwJAGmto8MnXZPa?dl=0

-All the IGES files and SVG blueprints are in their folder.
+All the IGES files and SVG blueprints are in their folders.

 The license for usage and so forth is in: https://github.com/Supermagnum/Flashlight/blob/master/LICENSE